damienbod/AspNetCoreCsvImportExport/README.md

 ```

 The csv input formatter implements the InputFormatter class.
-This checks if the ModelType is a type of IList and if so converts the csv data to a List of Object of type T using reflection.
-This is implemented in the read stream method.
+This checks if the context ModelType property is a type of IList and if so, converts the csv data to a List of Object of type T using reflection.
+This is implemented in the readstream method.
 The implementation is very basic and will not work if you have more complex structures in your model class.

 ```csharp
 using System;